-Ombudsman decisions on ill-health highlight the importance of adequate information
+Ombudsman decisions on ill health highlight importance of adequate information - .PDF file.

 Two recent decisions by the Pensions Ombudsman highlight the importance of ensuring that adequate information is obtained from and provided to the registered medical practitioner when considering an application for an ill-health early-retirement pension.